The Gessel Correspondence and the Partial $\gamma$-Positivity of the Eulerian Polynomials on Multiset Stirling Permutations: A theorem of Ma-Ma-Yeh

 \section{A theorem of Ma-Ma-Yeh}

-In this section, we show that our combinatorial interpretation of the $\gamma$-coefficients of the multiset Eulerian polynomials on Stirling permutations reduces to a theorem of Ma-Ma-Yeh \cite{Ma-Ma-Yeh-2019} subject to a restatement prompted by a symmetry consideration.
+In this section, we show that our combinatorial interpretation of the partial $\gamma$-coefficients given the preceding section reduces to a theorem of Ma-Ma-Yeh \cite{Ma-Ma-Yeh-2019} subject to a restatement prompted by a symmetry consideration.

 Recall that the partial $\gamma$-coefficients $\gamma_{n,i,j}$ for $C_n(x,y,z)$ are defined by

 Let $\sigma\in {Q}_{n}$.
 An index $1 \leq i \leq 2n$ is called an {ascent-plateau} if $\sigma_{i-1}< \sigma_{i}=\sigma_{i+1}$ and a { descent-plateau} if $\sigma_{i-1}> \sigma_{i}=\sigma_{i+1}$.
 Let ${\rm aplat}(\sigma)$ and ${\rm dplat}(\sigma)$ denote the numbers of ascent-plateaux and descent-plateaux, respectively.
 The following finding is due to Ma-Ma-Yeh \cite{Ma-Ma-Yeh-2019}.